CodeJuan/english_1500/vocabulary.md

 vocabulary|example|link
 ----|----|----
-| In this section, you will learn how to `use` the Hadoop API to write a MapReduce program in Java. | [http://hortonworks.com/hadoop-tutorial/introducing-apache-hadoop-developers/](http://hortonworks.com/hadoop-tutorial/introducing-apache-hadoop-developers/)
+how to use | In this section, you will learn how to `use` the Hadoop API to write a MapReduce program in Java. | [http://hortonworks.com/hadoop-tutorial/introducing-apache-hadoop-developers/](http://hortonworks.com/hadoop-tutorial/introducing-apache-hadoop-developers/)

 # 4. program
 - program n. 程序